SPECIAL OLYMPICS HISTORY

 In 1962, Eunice Kennedy Shriver began a summer day camp at her home in Maryland for children and adults with intellectual disabilities.
 This camp was designed to allow these special individuals a chance to explore their capabilities in a variety of sports and physical activities.
 The idea quickly took off, and in 1968 the first International Special Olympics took place at Soldier Field in Chicago, IL, with 1,000 athletes from the US and Canada competing in Track & Field and Swimming.

 In 1975, the hard work and good will of Shriver's efforts reached Arizona.
 The first Special Olympics Arizona competition consisted of a one-day Track & Field event with 100 athletes and 20 volunteers.
-Today, Special Olympics Arizona offers 22 sports, 170 programs in 6 regional areas, and five statewide competitions for the over 16,000 athletes and 12,700 volunteers on an annual basis.
+Today, Special Olympics Arizona offers 20 sports, four statewide competitions, three regional competitions, and over 300 area competitions for 25,000+ athletes and over 23,000+ active volunteers annually.
+SOAZ also provides free health screenings, health education, music and art activities, leadership opportuniteis & advocacy programs.
+SOAZ's vision for social change starts with youth leadership & inclusive programs which will increase access to new initiatives & programs, build new new audiences, and showcase the talents of the SOAZ athletes & Unified partners statewide.
 We work so that we may realize founder Eunice Kennedy Shriver's vision: to improve the lives of people with intellectual disabilities everywhere, and, in turn, transform the lives of everyone they touch - building a better, more accepting world for all of us.

 SPECIAL OLYMPICS ATHLETES